estuhub/present-perfect-admin/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Packages Used in this Project

-# Authetincation: Clerk
+## Authetincation: Clerk
 Security and authentications handled by a third party company.
 For more info, check  the [documentation](https://clerk.com/docs).

-# Components Library: ShadCN/UI
+## Components Library: ShadCN/UI
 For reusable NextJS components.
 For more info, check [documentation](https://ui.shadcn.com/docs)

-# State Management: Zustand
+## State Management: Zustand
 Library for React applications that provides a simple and flexible way to manage global state.
 For more info, check [documentation](https://docs.pmnd.rs/zustand/getting-started/introduction)

+## Database Management: Prisma & Prisma Client
+Simplify database access and management.
+For more info, check [documentation](https://www.prisma.io/docs) To install: `npm i -D prisma @prisma/client`
+To initialize: `npx prisma init`
+To generate DB: `npx prisma generate`
+To add/update schema in DB: `npx prisma db push`

+## MySQL-based database: PlanetScale
+MySQL-compatible serverless database that brings scale, performance, and reliability.
+For more info, check [documentation](https://planetscale.com/docs)

+## HTTPS Requests Management: Axios
+A simple, promise-based HTTP client for making requests to a RESTful API.
+For more info, check [documentation](https://axios-http.com/docs/intro)

+## Error Handler: react-hot-toast
+A simple React hook based toast notification library.
+For more info, check [documentation](https://react-hot-toast.com/)